Dean's Executive Fellowship Cohort Program (Currently Closed)

 In support of this mission, the Department of Curriculum and Instruction, in collaboration with the College of Education and the Graduate School, will provide up to four years of funding, subject to annual reviews, through a limited number of fellowships, research assistantships, graduate teaching assistantships, and endowed scholarships.
-Funding is competitive to talented students who demonstrate a commitment to diversity, equity, and inclusion and academic excellence that helps achieve the mission of the Cohort program.
+Funding is competitive to talented students who demonstrate a commitment to integrity and academic excellence that helps achieve the mission of the Cohort program.

 - Must be a full-time and on-campus student

 - Must have a master's degree in education or in a related field from an accredited college or university

 - Interested in interdisciplinary, comparative, convergent, transdisciplinary, transnational, transformative education

 To apply for the Cohort program, you will be asked to submit the following: